 Being able to manage your online reputation through 3rd party collection as we have demonstrated is integral, because those unmonitored review scores will be negatively influencing future patrons, and pushing them into the arms of a competitor.

-An aggregated review score from a range of sources allows you to measure, monitor, and improve your online reputation over time, cementing customer trust and loyalty for your business.
+Review scores across a range of sources allows you to measure, monitor, and improve your online reputation over time, cementing customer trust and loyalty for your business.

 Asking for reviews

 You may be actively asking for reviews on your website, but to collect across these 3rd party channels and improve your reputation, you need to ask for reviews on these channels too.

 Research shows that when companies make an active effort to request feedback from their customers, 77% of them are actually willing to leave a review.
 There’s more good news, because it’s now much easier to leave a review, this ease is increasing positive experiences being shared.

 Letting customers know your business welcomes their opinions places you positively in their eyes because you’re operating transparently, asking for your patrons honest thoughts in the form of a review, which you’re willing to share.